UCF Physical Therapy

 - Earn salary with benefits

-- Expert faculty mentors and instructors of the Residency & DPT programs including:
+- Expert faculty mentors and instructors of the residency and doctoral programs including:

 – 8 Board Certified Neurologic Clinical Specialists